TAX & ESTATE PLANNING

 Philanthropy and gifting

 Passing wealth from one generation to another is at the heart of estate planning.
 But one opportunity that is sometimes overlooked is making generational connections early in the client relationship.
 Plan to bring the family in early to understand the goals for the wealth transfer and how to make it successful.
-These connections may represent the future of your business, as younger clients are poised to be on the receiving end of the largest wealth transfer in history, according to Cerulli's 2021 U.S. High Net Worth and Ultra High Net Worth Markets report.
+These connections may represent the future of your business, as younger clients are poised to be on the receiving end of the largest wealth transfer in history, according to Cerulli's 2021 U.S. High-Net-Worth and Ultra-High-Net-Worth Markets report.

 Advisors have an opportunity to improve this process by keeping a focus on the communication involved.
 That may sound like a cliché, but when wealth transfers fail, it is not always because of the quality of estate planning advice.
 Inadequate preparation of the family and issues of trust and communication can still derail the process.
-Data from Capital Group’s February 2020 Investor Generational Wealth Transfer Study shows a disconnect between the generations in terms of lessons given and lessons learned.
+Data from Capital Group’s 2020 Investor Generational Wealth Transfer Study showed a disconnect between the generations in terms of lessons given and lessons learned.

 Mismatch between the generations